 - Create opportunities for incoming students to participate in social activities designed to acquaint them with their peers while introducing them to the diversity of cultures on campus and articulating the advantages and challenges of a diverse society.

-- Provide new students with education, information, and guidance about how to manage the financial aspects of their education
+- Provide new students with education, information, and guidance on how to manage the financial aspects of their education.

 - Introduce students to the many clubs and other organizations available at UB.

 - Students are aware of university policies and procedures.